-Or check out information on specific breeds (ranked by chicken type), discover everything about breeding and genetics, or learn more about egg colors and their matching breeds.
+Or check out information on specific breeds, discover everything about breeding and genetics, or learn more about egg colors and their matching breeds.

 All breeds in this list lay more than 200 eggs per year.
 That’s a minimum of four eggs per week!

 Many chicken breeds available were originally bred as dual-purpose breeds.
 Meaning they can be kept for both eggs and meat.
 So you’ll find some of our best egg layers in this list.

 All meat birds in this list are good egg layers, laying around 150 – 200 eggs annually and more.
 That’s still a decent number of eggs per week.

 Some breeds are the best of both worlds!
 They’re excellent egg layers and have the looks of a superstar!
 Maybe you want to show them off on social media, or you just want a colorful and diverse backyard flock.
 These breeds are not that common; some are fairly new, and some are a bit harder to find.
 But all have a unique look.